jdmalham/cat-beanie/README.md

 PyQt based text editor.
 VERY basic.
 Working towards full IDE features.
 Currently supports saving and opening text based files, displaying terminal output, and running python files.
 Features file system navigation tree, wherein folders can be opened and saved.
 I have yet to add the ability to delete files from nav directory from inside IDE.
 Future updates to include syntax highlighting, multi-programming language support, compiler integration, and fully equipped shell terminals.

 Known bugs:
   Editor freezes when python file is being run.
 Editor cannot be accessed while script is running, and attempting to access it causes the entire thing to     freeze.
+DOES NOT WORK ON WINDOWS DEVICES

 To Use: